cssbristol/cssbristol.co.uk/pages/hackathon-2017.md

 ## Resources

-This year, we're keen to help teams with access to any equipment or resources they might need for their project. [mailto:webmaster@cssbristol.co.uk](Contact us) if you know you're going to need something, and we'll see what we can do.
+This year, we're keen to help teams with access to any equipment or resources they might need for their project.
+[Contact us](mailto:webmaster@cssbristol.co.uk) if you know you're going to need something, and we'll see what we can do.

 For example, you might want: